-To get more debugging information, add the -d argument to the bootp line in /etc/inetd.conf and restart inetd(1M).
+To get more debugging information, add the -d argument to the bootp line in /etc/inetd.conf and restart inetd (see the inetd(1M) reference page).
 The line should look like this:

-bootp dgram udp wait root /usr/etc/bootp bootp -f -d Debugging information is written to /var/adm/SYSLOG.
+bootp dgram udp wait root /usr/etc/bootp bootp -f -d

+Debugging information is written to /var/adm/SYSLOG.

-For more information on networking, see the IRIX Advanced Site and Server Administration Guide and the NFS and NIS Administration Guide and Man Pages.
+For more information on networking, see the IRIX Admin: Networking and Mail and the NFS Administration Guide.